Upload new images. The image library for this site will open in a new window.

 Remove the video from the media panel.

-The University of Delaware Associate in Arts Program (AAP) is a two-year degree program that offers UD courses, taught exclusively by UD faculty, in small classes at the UD Downtown Center in Wilmington and on Delaware Tech campuses throughout the state.
+The University of Delaware Associate in Arts Program (AAP) is a two-year degree program that offers UD courses, taught exclusively by UD faculty, in small classes at the Community Education Building in Wilmington and on Delaware Tech campuses throughout the state.

 The Delaware SEED Scholarship covers AAP tuition for eligible full-time Delaware residents.
 For other students, tuition is substantially lower — approximately one-third the cost of tuition at UD's main campus in Newark.